leoloveisme/veronika/about.md

-The book shows the lives of Edward and Veronika after they run away frrom the mental institution
+The book shows the lives of Eduard and Veronika after they run away from the mental institution

 The book is an absolutely fictional story